tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 ### Where should we implement this?
 1. `tfjs-tflite`
   * Pros: Keeps tflite support in one place.
 Easier for users to use the same package for node and web.
   * Cons: Does not have node-gyp or node-gn set up.
 Does not work in node currently.
-Platform differences may force API differences anyway (e.g. dynamically loading a delegate may not be possible on the web).
+Platform differences may force API differences anyway.
 2. `tfjs-node`
   * Pros: Already works with node.
 Already has node-gyp set up.
   * Cons: Possibly confusing to have full Tensorflow and Tensorflow Lite support in the same package?
 3. Another package, e.g. `tfjs-tflite-node`
   * Pros: Clean slate.
 Does not affect existing codebase.
 Any weird requirements of node-gyp or the plugin system can be implemented without breaking anything else.
   * Cons: Another package to maintain, publish, make users aware of etc. Further fragments our offerings.
+4. Another package, but as an optional dependency to tfjs-tflite. tfjs-tflite `require`s that package at runtime if running in node (and if it's not installed, it complains).
+Similar to `tfjs-node-gpu`.
+Added after 2021-12-02.
+  * Pros: Same as 3, plus users only need to import a single package.
+No switching between tfjs-tflite and tfjs-tflite-node (less fragmentation).
+  * Cons: Some delegates may only work in node / browser, which may be confusing to users when they're using a single package.

 2021-12-02: We decided that implementing this proposal in another package, `tfjs-tflite-node`, that implements the same API as `tfjs-tflite` would be the cleanest solution.

 ### Building the native addon